It’s the tricky terms, tucked tightly here and there across a crowded board, scoring eight or ten points at the end of the game.

 She did the same thing with my brother and it always worked like a charm.
 She would’ve been a good teacher.
 She is a good teacher.

 Besides Scrabble, my mother is a lunatic for almost anything French.
 She talked to us in French when we were little, and it gave us the ear – me, more than my brother.
 And I remember we had this great middle school teacher with a little goatee, a French Canadian guy, and she used to give him crap over his accent and it was pretty funny really.
 But she thought he was cool ‘cuz we were learning a lot.
 She’d show up unannounced with baguettes and chocolate for the whole French class.

 Everybody thought it was great and the teacher couldn’t say no to her.
 So here comes this little woman with her arms full of bread and a plastic bag with Hershey bars in it.
 A couple times a year – we’d never know when she’d show.
 She did it once or twice in high school, too.
 And same reaction!
 The teacher didn’t mind and hey, we were happy for something to eat, and she’d chat with the teacher in French and was pleased at seeing all the kids enjoying themselves.

 We had some hard years.
 I think we may have been closer to the edge than she let on, at least when we were still pretty little.
 She was worried a lot, and tired.
 I can’t remember when she wasn’t tired.
 I try to, and she tries to hide it, and there are moments when it’s better.
-But I don’t know if ever shakes it.
+But I don’t know if she ever shakes it.